Skip to Main Content Jump to Main Content

-There's something so wonderful about watching ducks and swans waddle around, or peacefully drift atop the water.
+There's something so wonderful about watching ducks and geese waddle around, or peacefully drift atop the water.
 Not to mention the fact that an afternoon spent watching ducks paddle around is timeless fun activity for kids!
+We've compiled a list of seven great places to see ducks in the Halifax region, so get out there and enjoy.

 66 Crichton Ave, Dartmouth

-Visitors are sure to see plenty of ducks here, as they live at the heart-shaped pond year-round!
+Visitors are sure to see plenty of ducks here, as they live at the heart-shaped pond year-round.

 3. Shubie Park